MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - [Configure hybrid SharePoint taxonomy and hybrid content types](configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md)

-## Hybrid Picker Prerequisite Checking
+## Hybrid Configuration Wizard Prerequisite Checking

-While running the Hybrid Picker, the wizard will check basic SharePoint farm settings that would otherwise block setup of essential hybrid building-blocks (such as OAuth/S2S Trust).
-This is why you should launch the Hybrid Picker from a server that will be part of your SharePoint hybrid.
+While running the Hybrid Configuration Wizard, the wizard will check basic SharePoint farm settings that would otherwise block setup of essential hybrid building-blocks (such as OAuth/S2S Trust).
+This is why you should launch the Hybrid Configuration Wizard from a server that will be part of your SharePoint hybrid.
 Some of the settings that are detected and checked while the configuration is run, include whether the:

 - SharePoint Server farm exists